-1. The Notice of today’s Hearing was sent to the Registrant at her address as it appeared in the register on 12 February 2016 by first class post.
-The Notice contained the date, time and venue of today’s Hearing.
+12. The notice of today’s hearing was sent to the Registrant at her address as it appeared in the register on 19 December 2016.
+The notice contained the date, time and venue of today’s hearing.

 Proceeding in the absence of the Registrant